Master's Degrees | How to Apply

 Resume or CV

-Your resume or CV should be no longer than two pages.
+Submit an up-to-date resume or CV; this should be no longer than two pages.

 Write an essay explaining why you are interested in pursuing this specific master's degree and why you are a strong candidate for the program.
 Your response should be three to five pages, typed, and double-spaced.
 Please address the following questions in your response: